junwatu/video-summarizer-nodejs-griddb/blog/README.md

 ## How it Works?

-This project uses the GPT-4o and Whisper models from OpenAI to summarize the uploaded user video.
-It requires two models because OpenAI models cannot process video directly, but they can process images or audio files.
-In Node.js to separate the video into images and audio files, we use the [`fluent-ffmpeg`](https://www.npmjs.com/package/fluent-ffmpeg) npm package.
+The user flow for this project or web app involves opening the web app, uploading the video, waiting for processing, and receiving the summary result.
+It uses the GPT-4o and Whisper models from OpenAI to summarize the uploaded user video.
+This project requires two models because OpenAI models cannot process video directly, however they can process images or audio files.
+On the other side, in Node.js, to separate the video into images and audio files, we use the [`fluent-ffmpeg`](https://www.npmjs.com/package/fluent-ffmpeg) npm package.

 These are the primary preparation steps for videos before we input them into OpenAI models for the summarization process.